wiseman-timelord/GoldWeekly-Indicator/README.md

 Status: Alpha

 ### Development
 Project back on because `"In MetaTrader 5, Custom Indicators are designed to display data for only one type of indicator, as each indicator operates as an independent entity.
-However, when you use an Expert Advisor (EA), you gain much more flexibility"`.
+However, when you use an Expert Advisor (EA), you gain much more flexibility"`, however, I have also now found out `EAs don’t automatically plot indicators like a custom indicator script would`, so we will see.
 Current project details (needs update)...
 1. Convert to Expert Advisor.
 2. Halted/Abandoned; 1) cant have multiple different types of indicators in 1 indicator as intended, and 2) GPT4o and DeepSeek2.5 are unable to draw Rsi on main chart, 3) going round in circles and dont have the time/patience.
 3. GoldWeekly-Rsi - the rsi, for now just use normal Rsi Built-in.